ComputationalScienceLaboratory/ODE-Test-Problems/notebooks/readme.md

 `jupyter lab quick-start.ipynb`

 If asked for a kernel, select `octave`.
+You can also read the non-interactive github version of the [quick-start notebook](quick-start.ipynb).